dArkjON/BTDX-Masternode-Setup-Ubuntu-1404/README.md

-# BSD-Masternode-Setup-1404
+# BTDX-Masternode-Setup-1404
-This script will help you to setup a remote BitSend Masternode and need your `masternode genkey` output from your local wallet.
+This script will help you to setup a remote Bitcloud Masternode and need your `masternode genkey` output from your local wallet.

 `wget https://raw.githubusercontent.com/dArkjON/BTDX-Masternode-Setup-Ubuntu-1404/master/btdxsetup.sh`